Different Fertilizing Methods Used in Aquascaping (Revealed)

 Soil…in a Fish Tank?

 Another popular fertilizer option is aquarium soil.
 Similar to how normal soil feeds plants at their roots, aquarium soil provides vital nutrients at the root layer of your aquarium’s plants.
-Nutrients are typically held in a clay base and released slowly over time.
+Nutrients are typically held in a clay base, such as Flourite Red, and are released slowly over time.

-Some brands of aquarium soil will have enough nutrients that they can be placed in an aquarium and “forgotten,” since it will be years before they will need to be replaced.
-These types of soils are sometimes nurtured in volcanic areas for the vast amounts of nutrients that these environments inject into the soil.
+Some aquarium soil brands have enough nutrients to be placed in an aquarium and “forgotten.”
+It may be months before the soil substrate will need to be replaced.
+These types of soils have sometimes been collected in volcanic areas, where vast amounts of nutrients have been formed in the soil through natural processes.

 One such aquarium soil is CaribSea Eco-Complete.
-This substrate is rich with nutrients such as iron, sulfur, calcium and many others that your plants require.
-No chemicals are being used in the composition of the soil thus you do not have to worry about any contamination.
+This substrate is enriched with nutrients such as iron, sulfur, calcium, and many others that your plants require.
+No artificial chemicals are used in the soil composition; thus, you do not have to worry about contamination.

-One more fertilizer option is a tablet.
+One more fertilizer option is a fertilizer tablet.
 Fertilizer tablets are like vitamins for your aquarium.
-Essential elements are packed into pill forms then pressed into the tank’s substrate to serve as time-release nutrient factories.
-Fertilizer tablets fall in between the short-term maintenance cycle of the liquid fertilizer and the longer-term aquarium soil solution.
+Essential elements are packed into pill form, which is then pressed into the tank’s substrate to serve as a time-release nutrient deposit.
+Fertilizer tablets function like a blend of liquid fertilizer and the longer-term aquarium soil or fertilized substrate solution.

-Most tablets will provide around a month’s worth of nutrition.
-Much like other options, they should all be free of nitrates, phosphates and other algae inducing chemicals.
+Most tablets will provide about a month’s worth of nutrition.
+Like other options, they should all be free of nitrates, phosphates, and other algae-inducing chemicals.
 The fertilizer tablets are pushed into the tank’s substrate delivering power-packed minerals and nutrients directly to the plants’ roots.

 Some of the recommended fertilizer tablets are: